gridsingularity/gsy-e/wiki/docs/linux-installation-instructions.md

 ##Installing Grid Singularity Exchange on Linux Ubuntu 20.04:

-Please follow the installation instructions for [Ubuntu 18.04](https://gridsingularity.github.io/d3a/installation-instructions/#ubuntu-1804)
+Please follow the installation instructions for Ubuntu 18.04.

-If case  you encounter the following error
+In case  you encounter the following error:

 ```
 error: command 'x86_64-linux-gnu-gcc' failed with exit status 1